-1.3.
-CONSTRAINTS ON PHONETIC REALIZATION.
-Evidence from crosslinguistic, crossdialectal, and cross-speaker variation implies a range of permissible phonetic realizations for each segment.
-Principles of sufficient contrast (e.g. phonetic dispersion or perceptual distinctiveness; Liljencrants & Lindblom 1972, Lindblom 1986, Flemming 2004) and articulatory ease (e.g. Lindblom & Maddieson 1988, Napoli et al. 2014) likely restrict the range in important ways.
+Evidence from cross-linguistic, cross-dialectal, and cross-speaker variation implies a range of permissible phonetic realizations for each segment.
+Principles of sufficient contrast (e.g. phonetic dispersion or perceptual distinctiveness; Liljencrants and Lindblom 1972; Lindblom 1986; Flemming 2004) and articulatory ease (e.g. Lindblom and Maddieson 1988; Napoli et al. 2014) likely restrict the range in important ways.
 However, many employable phonetic targets are apparently available even after these constraints have been applied.
 'Maximal bricolage' would permit independent phonetic targets for each segment while still satisfying sufficient contrast and ease.
 This would support the expression of talker identity but leave little systematicity in the realization of related sounds.

 Conversely, talkers could maximize consistency in the mapping from phonological segments to phonetic targets ('maximal phonetic structure').
 A fully constrained mapping would have talkers reuse a standard template of targets for similar sounds.
 This tight regulation of phonetic realization on the part of the speaker would have clear benefits for the listener.
-If each talker within a population maintains the same pattern of phonetic realizations, the listener could simply shift the template up or down to adapt to a given talker; for instance, once a listener identifies how, for example, [s] is produced, the realizations of the other sibilant fricatives by the same talker could be read off of the template.
+If each talker within a population maintains the same pattern of phonetic realizations, the listener could simply shift the template up or down to adapt to a given talker; for example, once a listener identifies how e.g. [s] is produced, the realizations of the other sibilant fricatives by the same talker could be read off the template.
 We call this constraint on phonetic realization PATTERN UNIFORMITY.

-(1) PATTERN UNIFORMITY: Across speakers of a language, the difference between phonetic targets for phonological surface segments k_1 and k_2 should be identical.
+PATTERN UNIFORMITY: across speakers of a language, the difference between phonetic targets for phonological surface segments k_1 and k_2 should be identical

-The notion of pattern uniformity is akin to several talker normalization and adaptation algorithms that assume consistent relationships of phonetic variables across speakers (e.g. Joos 1948, Nearey 1978, McMurray & Jongman 2011).
-For example, Nearey (1978) outlined a constant ratio hypothesis for vowels in which the ratio of F1 and F2 values should be constant across talkers; in log space, this is translated as the constant log-interval hypothesis and expressed as a sliding template of vowel categories in the log F1 × log F2 space (e.g. Nearey & Assmann 2007).
+The notion of pattern uniformity is akin to several talker normalization and adaptation algorithms that assume consistent relationships of phonetic variables across speakers (e.g. Joos 1948; Nearey 1978; McMurray and Jongman 2011).
+For example, Nearey (1978) outlined a constant ratio hypothesis for vowels in which the ratio of F1 and F2 values should be constant across talkers; in log space, this is translated as the constant log-interval hypothesis and expressed as a sliding template of vowel categories in the log F1× log F2 space (e.g. Nearey and Assmann 2007).
 Pattern uniformity extends this principle beyond vowel formants to apply more generally to the phonetic realization of phonological segments.